buidiaconseil/SurveyExperimantalDesign/README.md

      - Velocity
      - Value
      - Veracity
-- Q3 : Do you think that your actual innovative product is ?
+- Q3 : Do you think that your actual innovative products are ?
     - successfull
     - respond to the need
     - need to be extended